 - Assess directional coherence

-- Evaluate plausibility boundaries
+- Evaluation of plausibility and consistency boundaries

 UDI-T Research Governance Framework